 More on the Women into Trades Programme

-The initiative is being delivered by Places for People in partnership with not-for-profit training company Ixion, the Positive Transformation Group – which connects ethical businesses together – and Women into Construction (WiC), and will see opportunities offered to women aged 18-24 in six locations across the UK.
-The women will undertake an initial seven-week course, during which they will join Q&A sessions with female industry leaders, secure work experience, undertake online training, and be given a free toolkit to help them in their careers.
+The initiative is being delivered by Places for People in partnership with not-for-profit training company Ixion, the Positive Transformation Group – which connects ethical businesses together – and Women into Construction (WiC), and will see opportunities offered to women aged 18+ in six locations across the UK.

-Upon their completion of the initial training programme, 12 graduates will be offered a two-year Level 2 Apprenticeship, working with our construction repairs and maintenance departments.
-Following a performance-based review at the end of their apprenticeship, each candidate will then be offered a permanent position with Places for People.
+Upon their completion of the initial training programme, the women will be offered a two-year Level 2 Apprenticeship, working with our construction repairs and maintenance departments.
+Following a performance-based interview at the end of their pre-apprenticeship, each successful candidate will then be offered a permanent position with Places for People.
 Trainees not moving onto the apprenticeship programme will also be supported long-term by Positive Transformation Group, which will help them find alternative training programmes.